-The fall 2020 semester at Brandeis looks different from past fall semesters.
+The semester may look different.
 Yet the university’s mission and values — everything that makes Brandeis such a special place to learn and grow — remain.

 Our highest priority is protecting the health and safety of all our community members.
 Students are pursuing rigorous academic studies and enjoying life-enhancing social connections.
 And the Brandeisian commitment to equity, inclusivity and accessibility is as strong as ever.

-We are excited to have our students on campus this fall.
-Although the university has made modifications to residence halls and set aside housing for isolation and quarantine needs, incoming first-year undergraduates as well as returning undergraduates who already have housing contracts are living in on-campus housing during the fall semester.
+We are excited to have our students on campus.
+Although the university has made modifications to residence halls and set aside housing for isolation and quarantine needs, first-year undergraduates, as well as returning undergraduates who already have housing contracts, are able to live in on-campus housing.
 Undergraduates and graduate students residing off-campus in Waltham and around greater Boston are also coming to campus for in-person components of classes and to use Brandeis' facilities.

 The university has offered a wide array of in-person, online and combination (both in-person and online) courses that maintain the standard of excellence that defines undergraduate education at Brandeis.
 Flexible options and extra support allow students to enjoy a stimulating, challenging and well-rounded college experience.